jappeace/php-cake-plugin-view_content_factory/README.md

 ## Intended features

 + Reuse content on different sheets (pages).
-+ The content table used as a structure value, allows more data in structure value (now its maxed at 255).
++ Use content as a structure value, allows more data in structure value (now its maxed at 255 chars).
-+ Configureable filter for input.
++ Configurable filter for input.
 + Caching...
 Or do at least some benchmarking.

-## Not suported
+## Not supported

 + Users, this is up to your app.
 It only says that the views are public no more no less.
 + Plugins or modules, you can use CakePHP for this.